bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 *Arthur roughly grabbed Merlin&rsquo;s head again, moving it back and forth along his length, ensuring that Merlin kept making the wonderful gagging noises that made his warm throat contract around his dick, feeling soft and inviting.*

 *Arthur kept up the pace, increasing until he was about to reach release. &ldquo;I think I want to show off today,&rdquo; Arthur said with a smile, looking into Merlin&rsquo;s glassy wet eyes.
 Release was coming.
 Merlin&rsquo;s head brought Arthur to the brink.
-Arthur had the sudden urge to mark his territory, ensuring that Merlin knew to whom he belonged.
-Arthur abruptly moved Merlin&rsquo;s head off of his cock, not giving him enough time to bite down, having learned his lesson.
+He had the sudden urge to mark his territory, ensuring that Merlin knew to whom he belonged.
+Then he abruptly moved Merlin&rsquo;s head off of his cock, not giving him enough time to bite down, having learned his lesson.
 Arthur then grunted in absolute pleasure as he released his seed onto Merlin&rsquo;s face and shirt and then made sure he got some onto Merlin&rsquo;s neckerchief.*

 *Seeing this wondrous sight made Arthur&rsquo;s spent cock twitch again.
 So Arthur decided to grab Merlin&rsquo;s shoulder, bring him up to stand, and start rubbing Merlin&rsquo;s neckerchief to collect Arthur&rsquo;s seed.
 Noticing the moistened cloth, Arthur then started using his own seed to rub on Merlin&rsquo;s soft dick.*